ifountoul/SSA2py/README.md

 ## Supported Platforms

-Our software is tested on the following platforms:
+Our software is developed on Ubuntu 22.04.2 LTS and tested on the following platforms:
 - Linux (Ubuntu 22.04 LTS)
-- Windows (Windows 11 Pro - WSL)
+- Windows (Windows 11 Pro - WSL 2)

 **Note:** SSA2py is not vigorously tested on macOS at the moment.
 Contributions and feedback related to macOS testing are welcome.